yaklang/yakit/README-EN.md

 Before installing and using this tool, please read carefully and fully understand the terms

-Unless you have fully read, fully understood and accepted all the terms of this agreement, please do not install and use this tool.Your use behavior or your acceptance of this Agreement in any other express or implied manner shall be deemed to have been read and agreed to be bound by this Agreement
+Unless you have fully read, fully understood, and accepted all the terms of this agreement, please do not install and use this tool.
+Your use behavior or your acceptance of this Agreement in any other express or implied manner shall be deemed to have been read and agreed to be bound by this Agreement